Browser helps bring the UniWrk jobs platform to market

 UniWrk founder and owner Tom Bilborough developed the idea for the platform after observing how the old-fashioned employment status quo didn’t work for his friends at university, or for the venues in the area looking for part-time workers.

-His friends needed flexible, short term work, that would fit around their ever-changing study, class and holiday timetable, but they were agnostic about specifically which bar, pub or cafe it was they worked in.
+His friends needed flexible, short-term work, that would fit around their ever-changing study, class and holiday timetable, but they were agnostic about specifically which bar, pub or cafe it was they worked in.

-Bars and venues, on the other hand, liked to tie down workers to their specific venue, because hiring carried high onboarding and payroll overheads, and organisations needed certainty that they had talent pool to cover busy peak periods.
+Bars and venues, on the other hand, liked to tie down workers to their specific venue, because hiring carried high onboarding and payroll overheads, and organisations needed certainty that they had a talent pool to cover busy peak periods.
 However, in non-peak periods, workers couldn’t be sure of getting shifts, often finding out with short notice that they had no work – and thus no income – that weekend.

 Armed with an idea to make life better for workers and organizations, Tom approached Browser for technical, developmental and strategic help to turn the idea into a working platform.
-The result is UniWrk, a platform that streamlines the world of casual work for both organizations and part-time workers by matching available workers with available roles on a shift-by-shift basis, and removing the onboarding and payroll overheads for organizations by acting as a payment processor.
+The result is UniWrk, a platform that streamlines the world of casual work for both organizations and part-time workers by matching available workers with available roles on a shift-by-shift basis and removing the onboarding and payroll overheads for organizations by acting as a payment processor.

 As a privately funded startup, Tom was keen to keep the initial build of UniWrk lean, so that he could get it to market rapidly and start to generate interest, income and data.
 This is something the Browser team has helped numerous new companies do, so we leapt into action, working quickly to gather research and user stories, before developing a tight MVP brief through the MoSCoW prioritisation process.